keshavberiwala/Challenge/README.txt

 Once I've added all words to the output list, I call Java's built in Collections.sort() on the list, and print it out.

+TESTING
+I tested my code with an online dictionary.
+I have included the test results (as a screenshot) and the dictionary as text.txt

 NOTES for possible mismatches in expected output:

 NOTE 1: During testing my code, I ran into an error where the apostrophe in the words in the dictionary were considered different